xrrocha/xrecords/doc/intro.md

 > Note that both `Filter` and `Transformer` have *scripting* (rather than
 > framework-supplied) implementations.
-> This reflects the fact that record selection and modification are
+> This reflects the fact that record selection and modification logic is
-> application-specific concerns that are hard to capture in a general,
+> application-specific and, thus, hard to capture in a general,
 > reusable way.
 Scripting provides a mechanism for developers to pass
 > simple filtering and transformation expressions without having to
 > write framework-aware code.
-> An exception to this is the `FieldRenamingTransformer` implementation that
+> An exception to this is the `FieldRenamingTransformer` component that
 > satisfies the commonly occurring need to map input field names to different
 > output field names.